eoksum/tunecrypt/README.md

-# tunecrypt
+# TuneCrypt
-Encrypt any data piece with RSA into playable WAV files!
+Encrypt any data piece with RSA into playable WAV files.

+Requirements:
+- Python 3 or newer versions
+- Cryptography module (You can get it with pip install cryptography)

+TuneCrypt is a hobby proof-of-concept project developed by Emrecan Oksum in 01.07.2024 for educational purposes.
+If you engage in any illegal activity, the author does not take any responsibility for it.
+By using this software you agree with this term.